algorandfoundation/puya/docs/lg-modules.md

 ## Module constants

-Module constants are compile-time constant, and can contain `int`, `str', (TODO: ETC) literals.
+Module constants are compile-time constant, and can contain `bool`, `int`, `str` and `bytes` literals.

-These can be referenced within stuff and things
+You can use fstrings in module constants.

 Example: